A. David’s mourning and Joab’s rebuke.

 a.
 All the people were in a dispute throughout all the tribes of Israel: David survived Absalom’s attempted overthrow, but the kingdom was not yet restored to David.

 b.
-The king saved us… But Absalom, whom we anointed over us, has died: The tribes of Israel understood what David did for them, they understood that they rejected him and embraced Absalom, and they understood that Absalom was now dead.
+The king saved us….
+But Absalom, whom we anointed over us, has died: The tribes of Israel understood what David had done for them, they understood that they had rejected him and embraced Absalom, and they understood that Absalom was now dead.
 It left the people of Israel in a dispute about bringing back the king.

 ii.
 “The folly of their allegiance to Absalom was clear – it had brought only misery and confusion.
 They were on the wrong side; they had rejected their true king, and therefore the situation was full of unrest.”
 (Redpath)

 2. (11-14) David sends negotiators to the tribes.

 So King David sent to Zadok and Abiathar the priests, saying, “Speak to the elders of Judah, saying, ‘Why are you the last to bring the king back to his house, since the words of all Israel have come to the king, to his very house?
 You are my brethren, you are my bone and my flesh.
 Why then are you the last to bring back the king?’
 And say to Amasa, ‘Are you not my bone and my flesh?
 God do so to me, and more also, if you are not commander of the army before me continually in place of Joab.’”
 So he swayed the hearts of all the men of Judah, just as the heart of one man, so that they sent this word to the king: “Return, you and all your servants!”

 a.
 Why are you the last to bring the king back to his house: David would not force his reign on Israel.
 He would only come back if the tribes who rejected him for Absalom agreed to bring back the king.

 i.
 “David didn’t lift a finger to re-establish his authority….
 His return to sovereignty was decided by the voluntary submission of his kinsmen and by their loving obedience to his will.”
 (Redpath)